This course was held from April 29 through June 17, 2014.

 Here is what some participants are saying about the course:

 "A Great Effort.

 I've taken many courses in the past and when I started this course didn't know what to expect.
-This is an unbelievable effort by Peter Graf and his team and most importantly SAP for supporting this initiative."
+This is an unbelievable effort by Peter Graf and his team and most importantly SAP for supporting this initiative." read the original post

 This course was one of the best in terms of generating interest and keeping me engaged, both for its content and Dr. Peter Graf's charismatic presentation.
 He has been very eloquent.
 Thanks to Dr. Graf and his openSAP team for this resourceful material.
-It was wonderful to be a part of this 6-week journey."
+It was wonderful to be a part of this 6-week journey." read the original post

 "Far above average.

 As a person working in sustainability, I have seen and still see a lot of webinars etc. on sustainability topics.
 Often the webinars are not exactly giving the input the title is promising.